 If you decide to build an Airbus, frankly speaking you are at a disadvantage, however this is changing at a remarkable rate.
 At a software front, you don’t have as many refined commercial products as your Boeing colleagues.
 ProsimA320 recently launched and is still being actively developed.
 FlightSimLab A320X Professional version has no definite launch date.
 AST and Project Magenta Airbus are no longer being actively developed.
-There are very few vendors who produce Airbus replica parts — this usually leads to less competitive pricing and more expensive options.
+There are very few vendors who produce Airbus replica parts — this leads to fewer options and less competitive pricing.

 Jean Luc’s Jeehell FMGS A320